All Episodes

 And then you get the dry heaves, which are worse.

-But by the way, you'll get that, Mike, if you ever go partying with John Rich, I'm warning you.
+But by the way, you'll get that, Mike, if you ever go partying with John Rich.

 I just wanted to tell you that at long last, in my hands right now, I am holding an autographed poster from Deadliest Catch, signed by all the captains.

-I'm gonna send it to you for Christmas.
+I'm going to send it to you for Christmas.

 My foundation got your very generous donation.

-These guys it these guys are busy catching your supper, but they all they they all signed the poster, and uh I think you're gonna love it.
+These guys are busy catching your supper, but they all signed the poster, and I think you're going to love it.

-Do you tell these guys that I I always try to send a message that I love these guys and I love this show and I admire them so much.
+Do you tell these guys that I always try to send a message that I love these guys and I love this show and I admire them so much?

 They know they have a fan in New York.

-Now here's a guy selling redneck Riviera whiskey, um, and and sing a singing songs about putting a little bang in your yin-yang and come along and uh and have a good old time.
+Now, here's a guy selling Redneck Riviera whiskey and singing songs about putting a little bang in your yin-yang and come along and having a good old time.

 And his dad was a hardcore, you know, fire and brimstone preacher.